justincpresley/ndn-python-svs/README.rst

 There are **two branches**:

-* enhanced_: main branch, specification with added enhancements
+* enhanced_: main branch, specification with added enhancements (found in the docs)
 * traditional_: original StateVectorSync protocol specification

 Please see our documentation_.